 Daughter Wilma E. "Vimmie" Ohler (1924-2016) was born on July 7, 1924 in Connellsville.
 In what the Connellsville Daily Courier called a "quiet ceremony" on Oct.
 25, 1941, she was joined in wedlock with John C. "J.C."
 Sherbondy (June 7, 1920-1997), son of Ivan Gold and Grace (Cavanaugh) Sherbondy.
 The wedding was offiicated by Rev. Forrest R. Gilmore and held at the parsonage of the First Baptist Church on Wills Road.
 They resided in Normalville for 70 years and were the parents of 11 offspring -- Connie Richter, Bonnie Renee Cramer, John R. "Pete" Sherbondy, Pamela Prinkey, Patricia Tinkey, Peggy Basinger, Ivan "Butch" Sherbondy, David L. Sherbondy, Arnold C. Sherbondy, Cindy Grimm and a son who died in infancy.
 In 1941, John worked for Fayette County Gas Company.
 By 1943, he had obtained employment in South Connellsville with Anchor Hocking Glass Corporation.
 Wilma earned income through her work at Miller's Grocery and then for a decade as a teacher's aide at the Springfield School in the 1960s and 1970s.
 For a dozen years, she was a cashier in the dining room of Seven Springs Mountain Resort.
 She enjoyed volunteering at the Normalville Food Bank and teaching Sunday School at Normalville United Methodist Church.
 Sadly, John died on July 26, 1997.
 Wilma outlived him by nearly two decades.
 Later in life, as a widow, Wilma belonged to Millertown Community Church.
 On Jan.
 23, 2016, at the age of 91, Wilma passed away at home.
 An obituary placed the count of her survivors as 21 grandchildren, 25 great-grandchildren and two great-great grandchildren.
 Burial was in Normalville Cemetery, with the funeral preached by Rev. Robert Degg.

-Great-grandson Donald Cramer married Lesia and has resided at Pleasant Hill.
+Great-grandson Donald W. Cramer married Lesia and has resided at Pleasant Hill and circa 2022 in Connellsville.

-Great-grandson Robert Cramer wedded Sharon.
-They make a home in Indian Head.
+Great-grandson Robert K. Cramer wedded Sharon "Sherry."
+They have made a home in Indian Head in 2014 and in Normalville in 2022.

 Great-granddaughter Kimberly Sherbondy married Darren Thomas.
 They live in Stephens City, VA.